-Experience from Angela Ribeiro
+Experience of Angela Ribeiro

 Angela Ribeiro received her BS and PhD degrees in Physics from the Complutense University of Madrid, Spain, in 1984 and 1989 respectively.
 In 1989, she was a postdoctoral visitor at the School of Computer Science in Carnegie Mellon University being involved in the PRODIGY project, devoted to the design and the development of a general architecture for planning and learning.